On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Experiments

 \section{Experiments}

 As explained in Section~\ref{sec:oracle}, we will focus on two adversarial machine learning attacks: HSJA and Boundary attack.
+Recall that they minimize $\lVert z- \zt\rVert^2$ such that the label is flipped, which is inherited in all of our experimental evaluations.
 Each experiment is repeated $20$ times to calculate the mean and variance of the FDR and power.
-We denote the AdaDetect score function by $s(z)$ and the score function used for attack by ${g}(z)$.
-The estimated upper bound according to~\eqref{eq:thm1} is computed by $\alpha + m_a \cdot \frac{1}{20} \sum_{i=1}^{20} \left(\frac{1}{\Rt^{(i)} \lor 1}\right)$.
-This is computed for all of the rest of the experiments and they are listed in the tables.
+We denote the AdaDetect score function by $\tilde{s}(z)$ and the score function used for attack by ${g}(z)$ for oracle and $g_{\text{surrogate}}(z)$ for our surrogate method.
+The estimated upper bound according to~\eqref{eq:thm1} is computed by $\frac{m_0-m_a}{m}\alpha + m_a \cdot \frac{1}{20} \sum_{i=1}^{20} \left(\frac{1}{\Rt^{(i)} \lor 1}\right)$.
+This is computed for most of the experiments and listed in the tables.
+In Appendix~\ref{app:exp}, we present the synthetic data generation and experiment results, along with one more real-world data experiment.